shivakumar-tekumatla/shivakumar-tekumatla.github.io/_pages/about.md

 A passionate dedication to staying at the forefront of technological advancements defines my professional ethics.
 I embrace new challenges and opportunities to continually foster my growth in the field.

-I possess professional prowess in an array of cutting-edge technologies and tools.
+I possess professional expertise in an array of cutting-edge technologies and tools.
 If your projects align with my skillset and expertise, I invite you to connect with me to explore potential collaborations.

 # Skills
 ![My Skills](https://skillicons.dev/icons?i=py,c,cpp,git,matlab,pytorch,ros,raspberrypi,arduino,grafana,linux,autocad,mysql,mongodb,postgres)